 Here is the problem.
-No matter how resolute people think they are about buying and holding, they usually fall into the same old emotional pattern of buying high and selling low.
+No matter how resolute people think they are about buying and holding, they usually fall into the same old emotional pattern of "buying high" and "selling low."
 Investors are human beings.
-As such we gravitate towards what feels good and we seek to avoid pain.
+As such, we gravitate towards what feels good and we•seek to avoid pain.
 When things are euphoric in the market, typically at the top of a long bull market, we buy when we should be selling.
-When things are painful, at the end of bear market, we sell when we should be buying.
-In fact, it's usually the final capitulation of the last remaining "holders" that sets up the end of the bear market and the start of a new bull market.
-As Sy Harding says in his excellent book "Riding The Bear," while people may promise themselves at the top of bull markets they'll behave differently:
+When things are painful, at the end of a bear market,•we sell when we should be buying.
+In fact, it?s usually the final capitulation of the last remaining?holders?•that sets up the end of the bear market and the start of a new bull market.
+As Sy Harding says in his excellent book?Riding The Bear:?•

-"No such creature as a 'buy and hold' investor ever emerged from the other side of the subsequent bear market."
+?No such creature as a ?buy and hold? investor ever emerged from the other side of the subsequent bear market.?